MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-copilot-features.md

 >
 > [!INCLUDE[cc-preview-features-no-ms-support](../includes/cc-preview-features-no-ms-support.md)]

-Copilot provides realtime AI assistance that helps agents resolve issues faster, handle cases efficiently, and automate time consuming tasks so that they can deliver value to customers.
+Copilot provides real-time AI assistance that helps agents automate time consuming tasks to handle cases efficiently and resolve issues faster so that they can deliver value to customers.

-When you enable the Copilot features, agents can use Copilot to:
+Enable the Copilot features for agents to use Copilot to:
 - Respond to questions.
 - Compose an email.
 - Draft a chat response.